devvspaces/algorithmic_thinking/README.md

 # Algorithms with Golang
 Implemented algorithms and data structures while learning ThePrimeagen course `The Last Algorithm Course You'll Need`.
+There are also tests available for testing structures and algorithms.

 ## Algorithms Implemented